 I played the 500-year-old villain Rughal in “The 99”, the original comic of which was praised by Obama for providing positive role models for Islamic teens around the world.
 Well, certainly not my character.

-“Science Of The Soul” won a Wilbur Award in the U.S. for spiritual documentary programming.
-The feature’s premise is that there is scientific evidence proving the existence of the human soul.
+“Science Of The Soul” won a Wilbur Award in the U.S. The feature’s premise is that there is scientific evidence proving the existence of the human soul.

 I’ll keep it short.
 I’m Canadian and British, born in Canada.

 I graduated from the Ontario College Of Art in 1984.
 I went on to be a professional (i.e. starving) musician in the alt-rock band K. High points included the single “Sliding In / A Thousand Years”, which charted top 10 on college radio stations in Canada and the U.S., and the music TV video hit “Voice In The Bush.”
 I also had a couple of art shows and a few magazine illustrations published during this period.

 After travelling in 1991, I ended up in Hong Kong and fell into journalism, chiefly music and TV criticism for the South China Sunday Morning Post.
 In 1993, I moved to London, freelancing for The Independent on Sunday, The Wire, Q, Time Out, The Sunday Telegraph and other publications.
 A lot of ground was covered, of note spending time with and writing about Stockhausen and his sons.